|Post-2020 EU low carbon framework|

 The rest of allowances will be distributed among all Member States on the basis of verified emissions, without reducing the share of allowances to be auctioned.

-- Benchmark values will be updated to capture technological progress in the different sectors.
+Benchmark values would be updated twice during phase 4 (for the periods 2021-2025 and 2026-2030), in order to take account of technological advances.
 Current values are determined based on data from 2007-2008 and would not reflect the state of technology after 2020.

 The aforementioned Detailed questions and answers on the proposal to revise the EU emissions trading system (EU ETS) of 15 July 2015 (p.
 5) elaborate in more detail on the auctioning issue.
 The European Council agreed that the share of allowances to be auctioned under the EU ETS post-2020 should not be reduced.
 The EU ETS Directive will fix the auction share at the level of 57 %.
 The auction share comprises allowances auctioned by Member States.
 This includes the regular auction volume, including the 10 % auction volume re-distributed for solidarity purposes, as well as allowances auctioned for the Modernisation Fund.